CPRyan/CU_UBC_cells_clocks/README.md

 -   Provide names of `categorical_variables`.
 These will be used for stratifying outputs.
 -   Provide names of `continuous_variables`.
 These will be used for analyses of continuous associations.
 -   Provide names of `control_covariates`.
 These will be used in model building and stratifying outputs.

+This is what your file will look like.
+Please fill in the details as they relate to your dataset.

 ![image](https://github.com/CPRyan/Cells-and-Clocks-Analysis/assets/17647405/8de95263-601e-4b1f-8d10-7f076f6599f5)